Formula to Calculate Stock Turnover Ratio

 - The cost of goods sold equals Opening stock + Purchases Less Closing Stock.

-- The cost of goods sold can be replaced by the cost of sales as well.
+- The cost of sales can replace the cost of goods sold.

 - Average inventory is the mean of opening stock and closing stock.
-In case opening stock detail is not available, we can take closing stock as well.
+If opening stock detail is not available, we can take closing stock as well.

 It can be calculated using the below steps:

-Dividing COGS by average stock shall yield a stock turnover ratio.
+- Dividing COGS by average stock will calculate the stock turnover ratio.

 Example #1

-Suppose Company C had an average inventory during the year $1,145,678, and the cost of goods sold during the same period was $10,111,987.
-You have required to calculate the stock turnover ratio.
+Suppose Company C had an average inventory of $1,145,678, and the cost of goods sold during the same period was $10,111,987.
+You are required to calculate the stock turnover ratio.

 Solution